AlexaVanSchaardenburg/self-care-center/README.md

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
-Either have the link to the site or fork and clone the gitHub.
+Fork and clone this repo, open the code and run `open index.html` OR follow this [link](https://alexavanschaardenburg.github.io/self-care-center/)

 ### Preview of App:
 [//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off.)